 The not-so-obvious benefits are the tax incentives: depreciation, business expense deductions, investing tax-free with self-directed IRAs and my favorite, the IRC (Internal Revenue Code) 1031 Exchange.
 In an IRC 1031 Exchange, an investor is able to sell their investment and buy other, like-kind investments, tax deferred.

-An example of this is a client of mine, who had a free and clear property that was in the family since the 1940’s and had been rented out for years.
-If they sold the house and tried to take the cash, they would have been liable for huge capital gains since the property was originally bought for $40,000 and would sell for over $1,000,000 in today’s market.
-They would’ve had to pay taxes on the $960,000 capital gains, minus any improvements and monies that went into the property throughout the years which would have hurt any pocket, big time.
+Take, for example, a property owner who owns free-and-clear a property that was in the family since the 1940’s and had been rented out for years.
+If this property owner sold the house and tried to take the cash, she would have been liable for huge capital gains, since the property was originally bought for $40,000 and would sell for over $1,000,000 in today’s market.
+She would’ve had to pay taxes on the $960,000 capital gains, minus any improvements and monies that went into the property throughout the years which would have hurt any pocket, big time.

-Instead, we took all the cash and invested it in a few other properties, tax deferred, to not only raise their monthly cash flow but to diversify their real estate portfolio and position it to take full advantage of long-term appreciation.
+Instead, this property owner was able to take all the cash and invest it in a few other properties, tax deferred, to not only raise her monthly cash flow but to diversify her real estate portfolio and take full advantage of long-term appreciation.

 If it's time to retire, rental properties can provide a healthy, steady source of income.
 Your tenants can pay your mortgage and then some, providing an extra $200-$1,000 a month in rental income after mortgage and expenses.